1iveowl/custom-claim-provider/README.md

                - https
    version: "2"
    ```

    > Note: For more see the [ngrok documentation](https://ngrok.com/docs/).

 ## Step 2: Create an Entra ID for Customers Tenant

-Create a dedicated tenant for your customer scenarios.
 The steps for creating a dedicated tenant are outlined here in the documentation for Microsoft Entra ID for customers: [Overview - Customer identity access management (CIAM) | Microsoft Learn](https://learn.microsoft.com/en-us/entra/external-id/customers/overview-customers-ciam#create-a-dedicated-tenant-for-your-customer-scenarios).
-Please follow these steps to set up a dedicated tenant for this sample.
+Please follow these steps, in this guide, to set up a dedicated tenant for this sample.

 ## Step 3: Configure Entra ID for Customers

-> Note: These steps are a slightly revised version of this guide: [Get started with custom claims providers (preview) - Step 2: Register a customer authentication extension](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-get-started?context=%2Fentra%2Fexternal-id%2Fcustomers%2Fcontext%2Fcustomers-context&tabs=microsoft-graph%2Ccsharp#step-2-register-a-custom-authentication-extension).
+> Note: The following steps are a slightly revised version of this guide: [Get started with custom claims providers (preview) - Step 2: Register a customer authentication extension](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-get-started?context=%2Fentra%2Fexternal-id%2Fcustomers%2Fcontext%2Fcustomers-context&tabs=microsoft-graph%2Ccsharp#step-2-register-a-custom-authentication-extension).

 ### 3.1: Register customer authentication extension